-The source for the match funds must be identified in the original grant application.
-All applicants must maintain records that clearly show the source, the amount, and the timing of all matching contributions.
-The match requirement must be calculated on the total project cost.
+All JAG grants awarded by the Kentucky Justice and Public Safety Cabinet, Grants Management Branch, require a 25% cash match.
+Match is restricted to the same use as allowed for federal funds.
+The source for match funds must be identified in the original grant application.
+All applicants must maintain records clearly showing the source, amount, and timing of all matching contributions.
+The match requirement must be calculated on total project cost.
 A state or local unit of government may use forfeiture funds as match, but may not use other federal funds.